gffuentes/gffuentes.github.io/_posts/2014-08-27-in_the_works.md

 title: In the Works
 description: There is a lot that needs to be added...
 ---
 The biggest struggle, currently, is thinking of content.
 Typical websites always have a sort of summary of different features or some accolades on the homepage but there is not much precedent when it comes to online/virtual résumé's.
 I want to take a kind of strange approach, which I may end up modifying later, where I put some of the key things that motivate me on a day to day basis.
 I sort of went back and forth on how these were worded.
-I was between using the first person or using active suggestion type commands almost, but that seemed to fortune cookie advise like.
+I was between using the first person or using active suggestion type commands almost, but that seemed too fortune cookie advice like.
 I've settled on a more passive voice which I think works, for now.
 <br><br>
 Some other things I need to include: